BC-Olympic Digest, ADVISORY

 FEATURED IMAGES

-OLYJL136 — Austria’s Lara Wolf trains for the women’s freestyle skiing big air competition.

-OLYTH112 — Ski racers wait in the athletes lounge near the top of the course during a delay in the start of the men’s downhill due to high winds.

-OLYDA106 — Anastasiia Shabotova, of Ukraine, competes in the women’s short program team figure skating competition.
+OLYJR136 — Victoria Sinitsina and Nikita Katsalapov, of the Russian Olympic Committee, compete in the team ice dance program during the figure skating competition.

-OLYTH114 — A course worker removes a flag from a gate on the men’s downhill course after race was postponed due to high winds.

 GRAPHICS